JWilkeGIS/JWilkeGIS.github.io/lobster-mushroom/README.md

    - Performed Near analysis on buffered Suitable Areas to show top 3 candidate locations nearest to NAU

 6. **Map Production**
-   - Used QGIS layout editor to add map details such as text boxes, title, and other pertinent map details
+   - Used QGIS layout editor to add map details such as text boxes, title, and other pertinent visual details

 ## Results
-The final map highlights suitable zones in evergreen forested regions around NAU campus, with the top 3 candidate locations highlighted in green, and other candidate locations highlighted in orange.
+The final map highlights suitable zones near highways in evergreen forested regions around NAU campus, with the top 3 candidate locations highlighted in green, and other candidate locations highlighted in orange.

 View the PDF: [HypomycesLactifluorum-project.pdf](HypomycesLactifluorum-project.pdf)